Outwood Academy Portland

 Outwood Academy Portland is a secondary school with academy status, in Worksop, North Nottinghamshire, on the site of the former Portland School.
-It has a mixed intake of over 1,200 boys and girls ages 11–16 with a comprehensive admissions policy.
+It has a mixed intake of over 1,700 boys and girls ages 11–18 with a comprehensive admissions policy.

 The school is operated by Outwood Grange Academies Trust, and the current principal is Danielle Sheehan, taking over from Godsway Dzoboku in January 2022.
-It publishes a newsletter alongside Outwood Academy Valley, Outlook Magazine, on a termly basis.

 History

 Prior to its conversion, Portland School was in Special Measures (the lowest category for an Ofsted inspection).
 Following a massive investment of time, support and finance from the local authority, it had managed to achieve 41% 5A*-C including English and Maths, which was more than 10% below its target.
 However, this had been a great accomplishment as previously the school had spent several years achieving results that were in the teens.
 In Sept 2011 Outwood Grange Academies Trust began its journey with Portland School.
 The school was converted and became part of the Outwood Grange Academies Trust and was renamed Outwood Academy Portland.
 In January 2012 Dr Philip Smith was appointed Principal.
 The transformation began immediately and by March 2012 Ofsted stated that the ethos of the school was so different they were going to remove the Special Measures category and grade the school as satisfactory.
 They commented on the orderly manner in which students behaved, the quality of teaching and learning that was now evident, and the belief students were starting to have in themselves.
 That year the school exceed its target (of 52%) for the first time and achieved 57% 5A*-C including English and maths.
 The academy continued to excel in all aspects, with results the following year reaching 75%.
 Ofsted re-visited the school in March 2014 and graded it as Outstanding in every area, with the 24-month change from Special Measures to Outstanding being recorded as the fastest ever turn-around for a secondary school.
 The following year results increased again, and Outwood Academy Portland was also awarded the regional winner for its provision for disadvantaged pupils.
 An award it was nominated for again in 2016 following a further increase in 5 A*-Cs up to 81%.
 This also resulted in the academy receiving a letter from Nick Gibb (MP) stating that the academy had been identified as being in the top-100 schools in England for: attainment of 5A*-Cs, greatest sustained improvement, and value added from KS2 to KS4.